|

 The rooms are modern and stylish, with Nespresso machines and a mini bar in each room.
 Even the smallest room is relatively spacious at over 200 square feet, and the space is both well thought out and gorgeous.
 Some rooms also have balconies.

-Overall, if you want a stylish place to stay in Paris that is walking distance to great places to eat and drink, but you don’t want to break the bank to get it, this would be a great choice.
+Overall, if you want a stylish place to stay that is walking distance to great places to eat and drink, but you don’t want to break the bank to get it, this would be a great choice.

 Hôtel de Roubaix: The Best Value in Le Marais